Adrianjewell91/how-to-build-tl-overflow/README.md

 ## This tutorial is a guide to building Translate Overflow (https://github.com/Adrianjewell91/tl_overflow).

 If you have any suggestions for clarity, please write me.
+Basically, this is a list of tutorials we used to getting up to speed with Django.
+This document doesn't replace the actual tutorials, but does provide some commentary on them.

 ## Preface
 Preface: Understand that you always must activate a virtual environment when you work with a Django project.
-Install python3 and install the package for virtualenv, and always activate it before working with your project in python.
+Install python3 and install the package for virtualenv, and always activate it before working with your project.
 File structure should look something like:

 /project
    /env
    /project_name
-      //all the actual files.
+      (all the actual files.)

 ## Start
 Do the Getting Started with Django on the Django Documentation.
-Use the newest version of python (probably 3.6.2), and create your app like this: 1. “cd your_project” 2. “virtualenv env”. #creates the virtual environment.
+Use the newest version of python (probably 3.6.2), and when the time comes, create your app like this: 1. “cd your_project” 2. “virtualenv env”. #creates the virtual environment.
 3. “source env/bin/activate”.
 4. Then do the instructions for creating a Django app.

 1 Do the “Getting Started with Django” Tutorial on Heroku. https://devcenter.heroku.com/articles/getting-started-with-python#introduction